blinken/amz_sp_api/lib/aplus-content-api-model/docs/AplusContentApi.md

 api_instance = AmzSpApi::AplusContentApiModel::AplusContentApi.new

-content_reference_key = "content_reference_key_example" # String | The unique reference key for the A+ Content document.
+content_reference_key = 'content_reference_key_example' # String | The unique reference key for the A+ Content document.
 A content reference key cannot form a permalink and may change in the future.
 A content reference key is not guaranteed to match any A+ content identifier.

-marketplace_id = "marketplace_id_example" # String | The identifier for the marketplace where the A+ Content is published.
+marketplace_id = 'marketplace_id_example' # String | The identifier for the marketplace where the A+ Content is published.

 begin